troch/angular-drills/README.md

 Set-up
 ------
-You need somewhere to place `index.hml` so it can be accessed in your browser.
+You need to serve `index.hml` so it can be accessed by your browser.
+You can use [http-server](https://www.npmjs.com/package/http-server):

-If you don't have a local http server running, I recommend using nginx http://wiki.nginx.org/Main.
+  $ npm install -g http-server

+Then, run `http-server` and navigate to `localhost:8080`.

 Performing the drills
 ---------------------